wkrueger/typescript-gitbook/intro/what-typescript-is-not-for.md

 Due to the nature of _static typing_, you will eventually need to adapt some dynamic patterns or lean to more functional patterns, but those will be tiny and beneficial changes.
 More info on that ahead.

+> Providing a precise, sound type system like in a functional language

+TypeScript main goal is to adjust to existing JS patterns, not to suggest new ones.
+As such, "soundness" is not a requirement, in favor or more flexible typing, even if less precise.

 **Real cons of using TypeScript**

 Setting up TS in modern frontend projects (webpack-based) used to be a pain.
 This has changed drastically since the Babel integration came, along with support on popular templates like create-react-app.
 Community support in this area has now raised a lot, bringing goodies like better library typings.